For Authors|For Editors|For Reviewers

 • Editor is responsible for assigning manuscripts to each reviewer following consideration of the reviewer’s area of expertise and interest.

-Responsible research publication: international standards for editors
+Responsible research publication: international standards for Editors

-Code of conduct and best practice guidelines for journal editors
+Code of conduct and best practice guidelines for journal Editors

 Updated on 10 January 2023